 If the property owner fails to meet their duties, they can be held liable if a patron suffers a physical injury because the owner did not ensure the establishment was reasonably safe for patrons.
 There is no precise method of deciding what is considered reasonable, the law defines “reasonable” as what a person of ordinary intelligence and judgment would do under the same circumstances.

 I Think My Injury was Due to a Negligent Business Owner

-If you feel you were injured by a negligent business owner contact The Law Offices of Michael T. Van Der Veen today.
+If you feel you were injured by a negligent business owner contact van der Veen, Hartshorn, and Levin today.
 Our experienced Philadelphia personal injury attorneys will work hard to make sure you are fairly compensated for any damages you sustained because of a business owner’s negligence.
 This post only discusses a fraction of the difficult legal elements necessary to win a personal injury tort.
 Proving a negligence action requires a knowledgeable lawyer who will advocate for your rights vigorously and that is exactly what our firm will do.